 Unless you have a reason for having two completely separate systems (e.g., your basement or second story will be a rental unit with a tenant who would like control over their thermostat), a zoned system is generally more cost-effective in terms of installation and maintenance costs.

 Before you jump on this technology, it’s important to assess how beneficial it could be for your home.
 Answer these questions to help you find out:

 If you answer “yes” to two or more of these questions, dual-zone HVAC is definitely worth looking into.
-You’ll be glad to know zoning can be retrofitted into an existing HVAC system so you don’t need to purchase new equipment to take advantage of this technology.
+Zoning can be retrofitted into an existing HVAC system, so you don’t need to purchase new equipment to take advantage of this technology.

 If you’re interested in moving forward with dual-zone HVAC, contact Arctic Air Conditioning to get started.